DuskyPixel/FCC-react-redux-roguelike/README.md

 add mobs to preloader and items credit sounds
-H - help me screen : shows what attributes do, floors till boss, etc stat upgrade prices are not dependent on the current stat level but the number of times it has been upgraded
+H - help me screen : shows what attributes do, floors till boss, etc when you hover attribute the normal hover text creates a mouse over box to display how that stat is currently affecting you 		and.. how +1 will affect you stat upgrade prices are not dependent on the current stat level but the number of times it has been upgraded

 stats